The IPUMS API Program

 If you need help at any time in your work with the IPUMS API, please join us in the IPUMS API area of the IPUMS user forum.

-IPUMS APIs allow access to two primary types of IPUMS assets: data and metadata.
-IPUMS APIs are organized into metadata and data APIs like so:
+The IPUMS API allows access to two primary types of IPUMS assets: data and metadata.
+IPUMS API functionality is organized into metadata and data endpoints like so:

-IPUMS Metadata APIs - APIs which provide metadata about IPUMS data.
-These APIs are used for data discovery and availability exploration as well as for retrieving codes, names, and other bits of information which are necessary to form requests to our Data APIs.
+Metadata - API endpoints which provide metadata about IPUMS data.
+These endpoints are used for data discovery and availability exploration as well as for retrieving codes, names, and other bits of information which are necessary to form requests to our data extract request endpoint.

-IPUMS Data APIs - APIs which provide IPUMS data.
-IPUMS Data APIs are further divided into two flavors:
+Data - Endpoints which can be used to request and retrieve IPUMS data.
+Data endpoints are further divided into two flavors:

-Data Extract APIs - APIs which receive data requests from API users and submit them for background processing.
+Data Extract - Endpoints which receive data requests from API users and submit them for background processing.
 The data is not returned right away, rather, API users monitor the status of their request, and when requests are completed data can be retrieved.
-This is the model which most closely resembles the website experience with our IPUMS data products and produces the same exact kinds of extracts that website requests do (complete with codebook, syntax files, and so on).
+This is the model which most closely resembles the website experience with our IPUMS data collections and produces the same exact kinds of extracts that website requests do (complete with codebook, syntax files, and so on).

-Data Streaming APIs - (Do Not Exist Yet) APIs which return data immediately.
+Data Streaming - (Do Not Exist Yet) Endpoints which return data immediately.
 Most appropriate for smaller amounts of microdata or tabulated data, and for applications which support real-time data browsing.